messoriluca/Extreme-Networks-scripts/UPM scripts/ISW/Readme.md

 ## Problem 2 - ISW down
 Disabling netlogin, the device-undetected trigger will not be rised up.
-We can only trigger the port down event via syslog and, if the display-string identify an ISW previously connected, we'll remove the configured VLANs, enable netlogin, unconfigure display-string.
+We can only trigger the port down event via syslog and, if the display-string identifies an ISW previously connected, we'll remove the configured VLANs, enable netlogin, unconfigure display-string.